Helsinki-NLP/shroom_cap/data/README.md

 With SHROOM-CAP, we want to promote resereach on Scientific Cross-lingual Hallucination Detection.
 For this, we use award-winning ACL papers that were published before the cut off of (most) SOTA LLMs.

-# What's you'll finde here:
+# What you'll find here:
 - `capture_question.py`: script to capture questions, intended to make your life easier.

 _NOTE_: call it giving in the name of the language you are working with as the first argument (e.g., `capture_questions.py spanish`).
 This will create a folder with the languge and start filling in the questions.